usertesting/karma-jasmine-jquery/README.md

 karma-jasmine-jquery
 ====================

+## This Fork
+It's one of forks implementing [PR](https://github.com/bessdsv/karma-jasmine-jquery/pull/16) while the upstream repo is left unmaintained, removing obsolete and vulnerable extra dependencies.

-Jasmine-jquery plugin for Jasmine in Karma.
+## Jasmine-jquery plugin for Jasmine in Karma.

 It karma adapter for
 + https://github.com/velesin/jasmine-jquery